AGE: – Vintage Item

 Guan Yu is a major character in the semi-historical novel “Romance of the Three Kingdoms” written by Luo Guanzhong at the end of the Yuan dynasty (1279-1368).
 In the story, Guan Yu during a battle with Wu forces was captured and beheaded by Sun Quan after he refused to surrender.

-Sun Quan sent Guan Yu’s severed head to Cao Cao, who performed the proper funeral rites burying his head with full honors and was later granted the posthumous title of “Marquis Zhuangmou”
+Sun Quan sent Guan Yu’s severed head to Cao Cao, who performed the proper funeral rites burying his head with full honours and was later granted the posthumous title of “Marquis Zhuangmou”

 Guan Yu – Buddhist legends